vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 ```
 cd ~/non-profit-blockchain/blockchain-explorer
-./blockchain-explorer-rds.sh
+./hyperledger-explorer-rds.sh
 ```

-## Step 3 - Prepare Blockchain Explorer Postgres Database for use
+## Step 3 - Prepare Hyperledger Explorer Postgres Database for use

 Once step 2 has completed and your Postgres instance is running, you will create tables in a Postgres database.
-These tables are used by Blockchain Explorer to store details of your Fabric network.
-Before running the script to create the tables, update the Blockchain Explorer table creation script.
+These tables are used by Hyperledger Explorer to store details of your Fabric network.
+Before running the script to create the tables, update the Hyperledger Explorer table creation script.
 The columns created by the script are too small to contain the long peer names used by Managed Blockchain, so we edit the script to increase the length:

 ```
 sed -i "s/varchar(64)/varchar(256)/g" ~/blockchain-explorer/app/persistence/fabric/postgreSQL/db/explorerpg.sql
 ```

-Update the Blockchain Explorer database connection config with the AWS RDS connection details.
+Update the Hyperledger Explorer database connection config with the AWS RDS connection details.
 Replace the host, username and password with those you used when you created your Postgres instance.
 These values can be obtained from the following:

 * host: from the CloudFormation stack you created in step 2.
 See the output field: RDSHost, in the CloudFormation console.
 * username & password: you either passed these into the creation of the stack in step 2, or you used the defaults.
-See the default values in fabric-blockchain-explorer.yaml.
+See the default values in hyperledger-explorer-cfn.yaml.

 ```
 vi ~/blockchain-explorer/app/explorerconfig.json